danu165/catan-tracker/README.md

 * AWS
 * Twilio
 * Google Sheets
+  * To authenticate to Google Sheets from AWS, Google's new feature of workload identity pools is used.
+    * This means there are no long term credentials stored anywhere :raised_hands:

 We text a phone number our results and then we get a response of our current record for the overall game, the specific game type we played, and the conditions of the environment we were in.